Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Hyperparameter study

 First, the size of the data $N$ needed to obtain good estimations is relative to the number of clusters $K$.
-More precisely, in our setting we only consider $K<<N$.
-Whenever $K$ is large w.r.t. $N$, jumping due to "large $K$" can occur, which sometimes happens in within-cluster stability, where small clusters might be split into up to 20 sub-clusters.
+More precisely, in our theoretical setting we consider $K<<N$.
+Whenever $K'$ is large relative to $N_k$, which can happen in within-cluster stability for small clusters, jumping can occur.
 This implies that even in presence of sub-clusters, high values of $K'$ in $\mathbf{\Omega}$ will create instability and thus lead to low within-cluster stability.
 More precisely, if $K \geq K^{\star}$, then in general $\Omega$ will not affect within-cluster stability because it is already low.
-But whenever $K \leq K^{\star}$, within-stability is more impacted by large values of $K'$ in $\Omega$, and within-stability paths for these specific values of $K$ shift down, leading to higher Stadion paths.
-Second, ARI has decreasing performance for large numbers of small clusters \cite{romano2015adjusting}.
+But whenever $K \leq K^{\star}$, within-cluster stability is more impacted by large values of $K'$ in $\Omega$, negatively affecting Stadion.
+However, impact on performance is very limited as shown in the following paragraph.

 The second most important parameter is the interaction ($D$, $\mathbf{\Omega})$, for the same reason: large numbers of clusters make estimating the within-cluster stability more difficult, and thus a higher number of perturbations $D$ is needed to obtain a good approximation.